molecula/documentation/community/community-data-ingestion/_posts/2022-04-01-dataframe-consumer.md

 ## Considerations
 Below are some things to consider when using this consumer:
 - This consumer ingests data from a single CSV file (pointed to by the `-csv` flag)
+- `null` is not currently supported for `float64` and `int64` datatypes.
+Missing values in the CSV file will be interpreted and stored as zero.
 - This consumer only ingest data to keyed indexes in FeatureBase
 - In order to map data between bitmap fields and `float64`/`int64` fields, the first column in the CSV file should correspond the the record keys used for records with bitmap data.
 - The first line in the CSV file must define the column name (which will be used to refer to the data in queries) and the column's field type.
 The format for each column must be `<column_name>__<column_type>` where `<column_type>` can take the value `F` for `float64` and `I` for `int64` data.